Online LPN to BSN Programs in Ohio: Compare Top Schools

 Will employers care if I took some of my LPN to BSN classes online?

-Probably not.
 Employers want to see that you completed an accredited LPN to BSN program, passed the NCLEX-RN exam, and have a clean criminal background check.
-Most BSN degrees do not distinguish whether classes were taken online, and your degree looks the same whether you took classes on campus or online.
-Employers will likely only know if you graduated from an online LPN to BSN program in Ohio or if you took online classes during your curriculum if you inform them.
+Also, your degree will look the same whether you took classes on campus or online.
+As a result, employers won’t likely know if you graduated from an online LPN to BSN program unless you inform them.

 Occupation Area 10th Percentile Median 90th Percentile